jukofyork/qlora-pipe-lite/README.md

 ### Conversion and Compatibility

-Control Adapters can be converted to standard [PEFT](https://github.com/huggingface/peft) compatible LoRAs easily:

-1. **Multiplicative LoRA**: Lossless conversion that preserves the multiplicative nature by distributing the matrix products to specific linear layers that write to the residual stream (eg: `down_proj`, but also `o_proj` or `w2` for some models...)
-2. **Additive LoRA**: SVD-based approximation that converts the multiplicative effect into standard (additive) LoRA format
+Control Adapters can be converted to standard [PEFT](https://github.com/huggingface/peft) compatible LoRAs easily via a SVD-based approximation that converts the multiplicative effect into standard (additive) LoRA format.

 This flexibility allows Control Adapters to be used with existing LoRA-compatible inference frameworks while maintaining their unique training advantages.

-See the [tools](tools) folder for the conversion scripts.
+See the [control_adapter_to_lora.py](tools/control_adapter_to_lora.py) for the conversion script.
 Note that the Cohere and Mixtral models require the `--cohere` and `--mixtral` command line options respectively, due to their different residual stream writing mechanisms (ie: via `o_proj` and `w2`).

 ### Why Use Control Adapters?